acutesoftware/lifepim/README.md

 #LifePIM

 #####Personal Information Manager for Life (Planning)

 API and sample web application for long term personal information management.<br />

+The web interface will allow you to run local data collection and gathering tools.

 ###Key Programs (NOT YET IMPLEMENTED)